Marga Minco: Career and WWII

-Work
+Marriage and family

+Minco met poet, journalist and translator Bert Voeten (1918–1992), in 1938 while working at the Bredasche Courant.
+Voeten was not Jewish and her parents were not pleased with the match while they were alive.

+Voeten was forced to leave Breda in early 1940, along with thousands of other evacuees, fleeing across the border into Belgium.
+For three years, Voeten believed that Minco had been killed, until she managed to phone him in 1943.

+Towards the end of the war, while Minco was in hiding under a false identity, and moved into an empty house in Amsterdam along with a group of artists and students, Voeten moved into the house.
+This house was portrayed in her novel Een leeg huis (The Empty House).
+In 1944 the couple had a daughter named Bettie after Minco's sister, who had died in the Holocaust.

+They married after the war had ended, in August 1945, and both of them worked on a number of newspapers and magazines.
+In 1956 they had a second daughter, Jessica Voeten.

+Minco and Voeten lived from 1949 to 1970 in Witsenhuis in Amsterdam.

+Bert Voeten died in 1992, and is buried in the Zorgvlied cemetery.

+Later life and death

+Minco turned 100 in March 2020, and died on 10 July 2023, at the age of 103.

+Writing

-In 1957 Minco published her first book, Het bittere kruid ("The bitter herb"), in which a nameless character goes through war experiences reminiscent of the author's.
+In 1957 Minco published her first book, Het bittere kruid ("Bitter herbs"), in which a nameless character goes through war experiences reminiscent of the author's.
 The title of her later book Een leeg huis ("An empty house") refers not only to the demolished house that the protagonist finds after emerging from hiding at the end of the occupation but also to the emptiness that she and her friend Yona experience in the postwar years, to which was added the distance and sometimes even hostility displayed by many people in the Netherlands towards returnees from the concentration camps.
-This phenomenon was further described by Marga Minco in her collection of short stories, De andere kant ("The other side").
+This phenomenon was further described by Minco in her collection of short stories, De andere kant ("The other side").

 Existentialism imposes a special tightness on her work.
 The main characters, often survivors of the Holocaust, experience their lives as meaningless.
 Often, they have survived the war only by a series of coincidences, while their loved ones have been murdered.
 Frieda Borgstein, for example, in the novella De val ("The Fall"), manages by chance to survive the whole war without falling into the hands of the Nazis who have taken her husband's life.
 She dies, nevertheless, just before her 85th birthday, by falling accidentally into an unprotected well.